lambeboluwatife/task-tracker/README.md

 This is a simple react crash course project that allows users
 1.  to add a task
 2.  delete a task
-3.  set reminder for a task
+3.  set reminder for a task (double click on a task to toggle reminder)

 ## Available Scripts